 This topic describes the format and content of Log Collection Troubleshooting.
-NetWitness Suite informs you of Log Collector problems or potential problems in the following two ways.
+NetWitness Platform informs you of Log Collector problems or potential problems in the following two ways.

 - Log files.

 If you have an issue with a particular event source collection protocol, you can review debug logs to investigate this issue.
 Each event source has a Debug parameter that you can enable (set parameter to On or Verbose) to capture these logs.

 Health and Wellness monitoring makes you aware of potential hardware and software problems in a timely manner so that you can avoid to outages.
 RSA recommends that you monitor the Log Collector statistical fields to make sure that the service is operating efficiently and is not at or near the maximum values you have configured.
 You can monitor the following statistics (Stats) described in the Admin > Health & Wellness view.

 RSA NetWitness Platform returns the following types of error messages in the log files for.

 The Log Collector cannot reach the Message Broker because the Message Broker: